Challenging Driving Conditions

 If you are the first person at the scene of a collision, stop away from the collision in a safe location.
 Offer assistance if possible.
 Protect the scene with flashing hazard lights and warning triangles so that other vehicles do not become involved.
 If it is necessary to notify the police or emergency medical services, be as accurate as you can, especially about the condition of any injured people and the location of the collision.

 Here’s what to do if you are involved in a crash:

 • Get the contact information and insurance information of all drivers involved.

 • Look for witnesses and record their contact information.

 • Get a hold of the insurance company as soon as possible.

-If someone is killed, injured, or $2000 the police must be called.
+If someone is injured or killed, you must call the police.
+If there has been more than $2,000 of damage to a vehicle, the police must be called.
 If the police are called, all drivers must stay at the scene.

 You must notify the owner of an unattended vehicle of any damage caused through a collision.
-If you are unable to locate the owner, you must securely attach your name, address, driver’s licence number, vehicle plate number and phone number and phone number to the damaged vehicle.
+If you are unable to locate the owner, you must securely attach your contact information to the other vehicle.
+This must include your name, address, driver’s license number, vehicle plate number, phone number, and the vehicle plate number of the damaged vehicle.

 When driving, incidents may cause the lanes of the roadway to be blocked or narrowed.
 Some examples of this are traffic collisions, disabled vehicles, spilled cargo, and highway maintenance or construction.

-There are times when the roadway is consolidated into less lanes, like collisions or construction.
+There are times when the roadway is consolidated into fewer lanes, like collisions or construction.